vikhola/sermon/README.md

 ## About
-@vikhola/sermon is a lightweight, easy to use TypeScript and JavaScript logger utility for creating simple and/or complex logging systems.
+The sermon is a lightweight, easy to use TypeScript and JavaScript logger utility for creating simple and/or complex logging systems.

 ## Motivation
 Motivation of creating this package: